This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Bully’s Restaurant received the 2016 James Beard Award for America’s Classic Food.
-That is a restaurant that has timeless appeal and is cherished for quality food that reflects the character of their community.
+That is a restaurant that has timeless appeal and is cherished for quality food that reflects the character of its community.

 The Food Network featured their tender and flavorful BBQ ribs and named Bully’s Restaurant #4 on their Top 5 Soul Food Restaurants in the country.